 Washington, DC 20005

 Associations have the unique ability to enhance the personal and professional lives of individuals in virtually every business sector.
 Because associations are indispensable to industries, professions, and society, it's vitally important that people who work in associations have a full understanding of their nature and history.

 This full-day course is part of ASAE's Association Management Week, a series of programs designed to build a strong understanding of the core functions of association management.
-Specifically designed for those who are new to the profession or have less than five years of experience in the field, Effectively Managing Committees and Task Forces addresses the basics of volunteer management, specifically as it pertains to membership organizations.
+Specifically designed for those who have fewer than five years of experience in the field, Effectively Managing Committees and Task Forces addresses the basics of volunteer management, specifically as it pertains to membership organizations.